onhalfway/weijiacheng/docs/toc/wjch/en/Andersen/The-Ugly-Duckling.md

 ## Plotline 主要情节

-* Beginning
+- Beginning
-  * Characters: the ugly duckling
+  - Characters: the ugly duckling
-  * Background: a duckyard
+  - Background: a duckyard
-  * Problem: the duckling is ugly and no one likes him.
+  - Problem: the duckling is ugly and no one likes him.
-* Rising actions
+- Rising actions
-  * He is so ugly and everybody laugh at him.
+  - He is so ugly and everybody laugh at him.
-* Climax
+- Climax
-  * He was made fun of everybody - run off.
+  - He was made fun of everybody - run off.
-  * The hen and the cat didn't understand - walked away.
+  - The hen and the cat didn't understand - walked away.
-  * The woman want hit him - run away.
+  - The woman want hit him - run away.
-* End
+- End
-  * The duckling learned never to give up.
+  - The duckling learned never to give up.
-  * I learned not to judge people by their appearance.
+  - I learned not to judge people by their appearance.

 ---

-## 正文
+## 正文 as is

 ![The Ugly Duckling](/weijiacheng/img/ugly-duckling.jpg)